Smooth Radio (2010): Special programming and events

 An aerial view of Stanley, capital of the Falkland Islands, seen here in 2005.
 In 2012, Simon Bates broadcast a week of programmes from the Islands to mark the 30th anniversary of the Falklands War.

 25 July 2005 – London's 102.2 Smooth FM signed a three-year deal with premiership team Chelsea Football Club to provide exclusive 'live' match coverage of the club's games until the end of the 2007–08 season.
 Howard Pearce hosted the stations live football coverage of every Chelsea FC match during a time when Chelsea F.C. were Premiership Champions and Cup holders, this included them winning the first FA Cup final at the new Wembley Stadium.
-Howard worked along side commentator Gary Taphouse and soccer legend Kerry Dixon 05/06 & 06/07 seasons.
+Howard worked alongside commentator Gary Taphouse and soccer legend Kerry Dixon 05/06 & 06/07 seasons.

 In September 2011, Simon Bates presented a week of programmes from South Australia as part of a promotion in which the station gave away a holiday to the state.
 In December 2011, Bates travelled to Afghanistan to present a series of shows with British troops at Camp Bastion, which featured Christmas messages from British soldiers serving there to their friends and relatives.
 Bates discussed the possible future of Afghanistan as coalition forces prepared to hand over control to the Afghan National Army.
 On 8 April 2012, Easter Sunday, the forces broadcaster BFBS simulcast a two-hour show presented jointly by Bates and BFBS's Rachel Cochrane, with Smooth, allowing family and friends of serving troops to connect with their loved ones.
 On 27 May 2012, Bates presented a special programme ahead of the Thames Diamond Jubilee Pageant, previewing Elizabeth II's journey along the River Thames on the royal barge, Spirit of Chartwell.
 He was given special access to the vessel and spoke to the boat's owner, Philip Morrell and to composer Debbie Wiseman who was commissioned to write the music for the event.
 To commemorate the 30th anniversary of the end of the 1982 Falklands War, Bates broadcast the breakfast show from the Falkland Islands for a week; he explored the lives and experiences of Islanders and reflected on the conflict.